 Contact Us

-Starting a role as a new Chief Financial Officer (CFO) can be a daunting task with a lot to get your head around.
-There will be several key areas to get up to speed on – including getting to know your new team members and key stakeholders, to understanding the expectations of your role.
+Starting a role as a new Chief Financial Officer (CFO) can be daunting, with a lot to get your head around.
+There will be several key areas to get up to speed on, including getting to know your new team members and key stakeholders and understanding the expectations of your role.

-Most importantly, you’ll want to set the tone for your time in the role, take a strategic approach, and make a real impact within your first 90 days.
+Most importantly, you'll want to set the tone for your time in the role, take a strategic approach, and make a real impact with a 90-day checklist to settle into your new CFO role.

 Posted 26/07/2022